Natural vs Artificial Magnets

 It is used by farmers to prevent Hardware disease called Bovine Traumatic Reticuloperitonitis, as Cow might swallow nails, wire etc. This magnet of the size of the finger is placed inside a bolus gun and it is essentially a long tube that ensures the magnet goes down the cow’s throat.
 This magnet settles inside the reticulum collecting any pieces of metals.

 Leaving the magnet unused for a long time.
 The endless hammering of the magnetic material.
-Releasing magnet from a height.
+Releasing a magnet from a height.
 Roasting magnet to great temperature.
 Giving a variable current in a coil that encircles the magnet.
 Incorrect storage of the magnet.

 Uses of Magnet